Profila/Self-Sovereign-Identity/documentation/flows/1_Entity_Creation.md

 }
 ```

+Note that the api key will start with "user.*", "issuer.*" or "brand.*" depending on the type of entity.

 ## View Entity
 To verify that an entity is created use the `/view-entity/{id}` endpoint where `{id}` is the `entityId` returned in the previous step.